 barbol @ stock.adobe.com

-Synthetic seeds are lab-grown plant embryos covered with a synthetic hydrogel coating material, such as calcium alginate.
-These encapsulated embryoids behave like organic seeds and can be used as a substitute for their natural counterparts.
-Also, as bioengineered organisms, they can resist adverse field conditions.
+Lab-grown plant embryos covered with a synthetic hydrogel coating material, such as calcium alginate.
+These encapsulated embryoids behave similarly to organic seeds and can be used as a substitute for their natural counterparts.
+As bioengineered organisms, they can resist adverse field conditions.

 The development of artificial seeds combines multiple techniques.
-It includes callus formation, a growing mass of unorganized plant cells from existing plant tissue, induction of somatic embryogenesis, and somatic embryos' maturation.
+And include callus formation, a growing mass of unorganized plant cells from existing plant tissue, induction of somatic embryogenesis, and somatic embryos' maturation.
 One of the primary applications would be the propagation of hybrid plants while facilitating genetically-edited crops' growth.

 These artificially produced seeds provide a disease-free environment for plant material to grow.
 By encapsulating targeted herbicides, nutrients, growth regulators, anti-pathogens, bio-controllers, and biofertilizers, it is possible to protect plants against pests and diseases.
 In cross-pollinated crops like maize, in which hybrids production is already a widespread practice, artificial seeds can eliminate the need to create parental lines that are costly and time-consuming.